DiamondsLab/hardhat-multichain-boilerplate/README.md

 ---

 ## 5. **Testing Across Multiple Chains**
-   - Tests are in `test/hello_test.ts` and utilize:
+   - Tests are in `test/multichain_test.ts` and utilize:
      - `MockProvider` from `ethereum-waffle` to simulate blockchain providers.
      - Forked URLs (`ethUrl`, `polyUrl`) from `hardhat.config.ts` for specific chain simulations.
      - Contract ABI and bytecode from the compiled artifacts.

    - Example Tests:
-     - Deploys the `HelloWorlds` contract to each simulated chain.
+     - Deploys the `Multichain` contract to each simulated chain.
      - Calls the `getChain` function to verify the returned `chainId` and name:
        - **Ethereum Mainnet**: Chain ID `1`.
        - **Polygon Mainnet**: Chain ID `137`.